-After controlling for exporter-year and importer-year fixed effects, we still leave out the determinants of match behavior that vary across city-importer and time.
-For instance, if there are efforts by local governments or trade associations to promote textile exports to particular U.S. importers within a city, or if particular U.S. importers have preferences to trade with exporters in particular Bangladeshi cities due to reasons that cannot be observed, then the coefficient on our own-city spillover variable may not be consistently estimated.
-To a certain extent, this endogeneity problem is mitigated by using a lagged measure of nearby exporter presence, thus circumventing spurious correlation with any contemporaneous city-importer-specific unobserved factors. ε{ijt} is an idiosyncratic error term.
+In addition to controlling for exporter-year and importer-year fixed effects, we use a lagged measure of nearby exporter presence in order to circumvent spurious correlation with any contemporaneous city-importer-specific unobserved factors. ε{ijt} is an idiosyncratic error term.
 Standard errors in all our specifications are clustered at the importer-city level.